- Docs Home

 - In the popped-up dialog box, click Disable.

-In addition to the UI, you can also disable the Top SQL feature by setting the TiDB system variable tidb_enable_top_sql
+In addition to the UI, you can also disable the Top SQL feature by setting the TiDB system variable tidb_enable_top_sql:

 SET GLOBAL tidb_enable_top_sql = 0;